 In all the options we discussed above, the terms aren’t fair to founders, especially those who are running healthy sustainable businesses and need working capital to grow on their own terms.

 We, at Velocity, offer an exciting new alternative to traditional financing – revenue-based financing.
-It is a non-dilutive, founder-friendly form of financing that offers flexible repayments based on your monthly revenue stream.
+It is a founder-friendly form of financing that offers flexible repayments based on your monthly revenue stream.
 This means you pay only when you make money and have full control of your business.

 If you are a DTC/Ecommerce business with healthy revenue streams and need growth capital, apply here and get funded within 7 days.